How to Use a Guided Prayer Journal: Structure Explained

 Step 5: Record One Act of Obedience

-• Initiate reconciliation with someone today.
+• Initiate reconciliation with someone

-• Refuse critical speech in a difficult conversation.
+• Refuse critical speech in a difficult conversation

-• Set aside uninterrupted time for prayer this evening.
+• Set aside uninterrupted time for prayer

-• Memorize one verse from the passage.
+• Memorize a verse from the passage

 Every true prayer journal structure leads to obedience, not just reflection.

-Review Past Entries Weekly
+Review Your Entries Weekly

-Digital or Physical Format?
+Digital or Physical Journal?

 Common Mistakes to Avoid